mandiant/capa/doc/installation.md

 ## Method 2: Using capa as a Python library
 To install capa as a Python library, you'll need to install a few dependencies, and then use `pip` to fetch the capa module.
+Note: this technique doesn't pull the default rule set, so you should check it out separately from [capa-rules](https://github.com/fireeye/capa-rules/) and pass the directory to the entrypoint using `-r`.

 ### 1. Install requirements
 First, install the requirements.